 Your dog might not be eating his dry food because his bowl is either too small or dirty.
 It could also be that his food area is unhygienic, causing him to lose his appetite.

-Your dog’s bowl should be as large as your dog’s snout so he can comfortably lick the food.
+Your dog’s bowl should be as large as his snout so he can comfortably lick the food.
 Generally, the bowl should be about four times bigger than your dog’s average food quantity.

 On top of that, you should always clean the bowl with soap and water every time you refill it to prevent the growth of bacteria.